keeaanoo/Pengenalan-Informatika/UTS.md

 ## 1.1 Latar Belakang

-As I grew up, I played many 2D pixel games because they didn't need high-end specs.
-Over time, I began to enjoy and appreciate how the games work and their visual style.
+As I grew up, I played many 2D pixel games, because yk they didn't need high-end specs.
+Over time, I began to enjoy and appreciate how the games work as well as their visual style.
 I also started to like pixel art.
 Besides playing 2D games, I loved watching zombie-themed movies and series, which got me thinking – why not create my own 2D pixel zombie themed game? so here it is Keanu's Escape Odyssey : Infected Outbreak

 ## 1.2.
 Deksripsi Teknologi Informasi